 Incentive Bonus.
-The Compensation Committee believes that a portion of an executive officer's total compensation, an incentive bonus, should be based on the Company's success in meeting certain performance goals.
+The Compensation Committee believes that a portion of an executive officer's total compensation, an incentive bonus, should be based on the Company's performance.
 The Compensation Committee believes that structuring a significant portion of each executive officer's annual cash compensation as an incentive bonus, and the contingent nature of that compensation, induces an executive officer to execute on both the short and long-term goals of the Company.
-It has structured the executive compensation program to reflect this philosophy by creating an incentive bonus framework that translates performance goals into levels of incentive bonuses.
+It has structured the executive compensation program to reflect this philosophy by creating an incentive bonus framework that translates Company performance into incentive bonuses.

 Each of the named executive officers is eligible for an annual incentive bonus.
-The amount of the bonus depends on the level of achievement of the stated Company performance goals, with a target set as a percentage of base salary.
+The amount of the bonus depends generally on the level of Company performance, with a target set as a percentage of base salary.
 The Compensation Committee approves the target bonus percentages and the actual bonus awards for all executive officers, except the Chief Executive Officer.
 The Compensation Committee makes a recommendation to the full Board regarding the Chief Executive Officer.
-Target bonus percentages are set to be approximately at the median of the peer group.
+As Mr. Brown was no longer an executive officer of the Company at the time of determination of bonus payments for 2009, his bonus was determined by the Chief Executive Officer.
+Target bonus percentages are set to be approximately at the median of the Company's peer group.

-In 2007, the Compensation Committee approved 40% as a target bonus award (as a percentage of base salary) for the named executive officers other than the Chief Executive Officer.
-The Committee recommended to the Board, and the Board approved, 65% as a target bonus award (as a percentage of base salary) for the Chief Executive Officer.
-The amount of the target bonus actually awarded to executives is determined by the Company's performance.
-In its discretion, the Compensation Committee may, however, award bonus payments to the named executive officers above or below the amounts determined using these calculations.
-However, for 2007, bonus payments were awarded based solely on the amounts determined using the calculations described below.
+In 2009, the Compensation Committee approved 40% as a target bonus award (as a percentage of base salary) for the named executive officers other than the Chief Executive Officer.
+In 2009, the Compensation Committee recommended to the Board, and the Board approved, 65% as a target bonus award (as a percentage of base salary) for the Chief Executive Officer.
+The amount of the bonus actually awarded to executives is determined solely in the discretion of the Compensation Committee for all executive officers, except the Chief Executive Officer.
+The Compensation Committee makes a recommendation to the full Board regarding the Chief Executive Officer.
+In determining bonus amounts to be paid and recommended for 2009, the Compensation Committee evaluated factors such as overall Company performance, financial performance, advancements in the Company's technology, and team performance.
+This determination also included the evaluation of performance against the following business objectives set forth in the Company's 2009 operating plan: (1) maturing the Company's PicoP platform for product launch; (2) delivering on PicoP programs other than mobile device products; (3) achieving revenue, balance sheet and other financial targets; and (4) improving the effectiveness and culture of the organization.